 On January 9, 2014, Richard A. Ball was nominated as Commissioner of the New York State Department of Agriculture and Markets.

 Mr. Ball has held a number of positions within agriculture and community organizations at the local, state and national level, including the New York State Vegetable Growers Association, the New York Farm Bureau, the American Farm Bureau and the Schoharie County Chamber of Commerce.

 He was honored to serve as the National Association of State Departments of Agriculture (NASDA) 2021-2022 President, where he helped guide the implementation of NASDA’s priorities and additional policies adopted at NASDA’s 2021 annual meeting.
-He is also the President of Food Export Northeast.
+He is also the former President of Food Export Northeast.

 Traveling New York State

 Commissioner Ball helps to cut the ribbon on the Southern Tier Welcome Center.

 Commissioner Ball visits an elementary school classroom during Agricultural Literacy Week.

 Commissioner Ball tours a lumberyard as part of his work with the Wood Products Development Council.

 Commissioner Ball visits with United States Senator Kirsten Gillibrand.

 Commissioner Ball at the Finger Lakes Welcome Center opening.